nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-salesforce.md

 - You also must set sames-site cookie policy in `nuxeo.conf`:
 `nuxeo.server.cookies.sameSite=none`
 - Server must always be accessed in https
+- If you deploy with direct download enabled, you will have to deploy a cors configuration on the S3 bucket to allow downloads from  *force.com* type of URLs.

 ### Salesforce package installation.